 That being said, job loss is a fact of life, especially for persons with disabilities.
 Supervisors change, corporate expectations rise and under-performing workers are often the first to go.

 Job development is essential for successful competitive employment.
 Friends or family members helping an individual with disabilities to find work should ensure not only that a job is identified, but that it is the right job.
 A noisy environment will not work for someone with sensory issues and a job in an office won’t work for a person who needs more physical activity.
-It is important to consider the need for physical activity in the lives for people with disabilities when looking for employment that will be a good fit.
+It is important to consider the need for physical activity in the lives of people with disabilities when looking for employment that will be a good fit.

-However, many agencies and governments have imposed time limits to how much support they will provide because of the expense it incurs.
+However, many agencies and governments have imposed time limits on how much support they will provide because of the expense it incurs.
 Persons with more challenges often require more support and resources for longer periods of time.
 Agencies may not be able to afford those resources, even though they are needed.

 Sheltered employment is a softer term for sheltered workshops.
-These are settings where people with disabilities attend on a daily basis and have the opportunity to do subcontract work (usually mailings, packaging and assembly) and are paid according to how much they can accomplish compared to workers without disabilities.
+These are settings where people with disabilities attend on a daily basis and have the opportunity to do subcontract work (usually mailings, packaging, and assembly) and are paid according to how much they can accomplish compared to workers without disabilities.
 Department of Labor regulations ensure that accurate time studies are done for each job and payment is accurate.

 Sheltered workshops are often criticized for being segregated settings.
 Some workshops have workers without disabilities because the amount of subcontract work cannot be completed without the addition of these workers.
-However, even when they do include nondisabled employees, there is little mixing between groups.
+However, even when they do include non-disabled employees, there is little mixing between groups.

 Volunteer work is a great option if earning a paycheck is not essential or if an individual would like to gain some additional job training.
 Some families use volunteer work as a way to get around waiting lists for supported employment programs.
 It is important to note, however, that a person may not volunteer where others are paid to do the same job.
 You can volunteer at a library or Meals-on-Wheels where others volunteer to do the same specific tasks but you can not volunteer at McDonald’s or the local bookstore.